learn-anything/learn-anything/docs/dev-tips.md

   - The goal of the repo is to be truly easily hackable and extendable.
 Any part of the code should be understandable, easily runnable locally.
 And easily understandable through clear code / great docs.
   - The goal always is, UX first and foremost.
 Then DX.
 With focus on great UX and way technology stack was picked, you can achieve fastest UI/server responses/latencies without sacrificing DX in any way.
   - That means strong typing, avoiding or no `any` in the code.
 Everything is typed well.
+- Make it work first, above all.
+Can optimise later if needed.
+Iteration speed is most important.